ModelforManufacturing/SPIF.-Design-model/README.md

 ![metamodel_scope](metamodel/scope.png)

-- The root class is ScopeModel, which is composed of a ScopeDiagram that is composed of a main 'rootActivity' activity of type AbstractActivity.
+- The root class is ScopeModel, which is composed of a main 'rootActivity' (class Activity).
 - The important concepts of the Scope Model are the activities (Activity), the resources or means for their realization (Means) and the objects required and produced by the activity (DataObject, modeled in the data package), as well as the relationships between them.
 - Activities are modeled with the AbstractActivity and Activity classes, where the first is an abstract generalization of the second.
 - The sequence of activities is modeled by the relationship between AbstractActivity and Activity, through the roles 'prevActivity' and 'nextActivity'.